Oleg-Freeman/3d-cut-movement/README.md

 This is C++ module for 3D Printing program.
-See my contribution tu this module in
+See my contribution to this module in CreateSkin.cpp and documentation in *Solution.pdf